 How often should a woman have a Pap smear?

-The general guideline follows screening at three-year intervals for pap smears and five-year intervals for a combination of pap smears and HPV tests, frequent enough to pick up changes in the cervix.[2]
+The general guideline follows screening at three-year intervals for pap smears and five-year intervals for a combination of pap smears and HPV tests, which are frequent enough to detect changes in the cervix.[2]
 This is also subject to the results of previous Pap smears.
-It's best to consult with your doctor on a case-to-case basis for how frequent you should receive a Pap smear.
+It's best to consult with your doctor on a case-to-case basis about how frequently you should receive a Pap smear.

 Where can I get a Pap smear?